jeremUNIL/DMML2022_Blancpain/README.md

 | Recall | 0.4677 | 0.3600 | 0.3198 | 0.4059 | 0.4839 | 0.4273 |
 | F1-Score | 0.4640 | 0.3488 | 0.3011 | 0.3884 | 0.4795 | 0.4317 |

+The best performing model was the multinomial model, followed closely by the logistic regression model.
+These models were found to be the best performing models for this type of work.

+The use of the pre-treatment model with logistic regression did not achieve the desired results.
+As mentioned in the video, some parameters had to be minimised to avoid RAM problems during the execution of the code.

+Indeed, the choice and optimisation of hyperparameters can have a significant impact on the performance of machine learning models, as can the quality and quantity of the data used for training.

+Batch size and maximum sequence length (max_seq_length) can impact on model performance in several ways:
+1. Batch size can influence the learning speed of the model and the quality of its predictions.
+In general, a larger batch size can speed up the learning of the model, but can also lead to overlearning if it is too large.
+On the other hand, a smaller batch size may result in slower learning but can help prevent overfitting.
+2. The maximum sequence length can affect the amount of context the model can take into account when making predictions.
+If the maximum sequence length is too small, the model may not have enough context to make accurate predictions and may therefore perform worse.
+On the other hand, if the maximum sequence length is too large, the model may have difficulty processing the sequences and extracting relevant features, which may also negatively affect its performance.
+It is therefore important to find a good balance between batch size and maximum sequence length to achieve optimal model performance.
+This may require manual adjustment of hyperparameters and trial and error to find the values that best suit the data and the model used

+Translated with www.DeepL.com/Translator (free version)

 ## Video link